runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 from the body, and anything that is not a resource is discarded.

-Even assuming that there is no loss to individual resource data (hint, there often is in this design), this *loses* tons of valuable information the request contains.
-Not just headers, but meta, which associations were included, and what order they were returned in are all among the pieces of information discarded.
+Even assuming that there is no loss to individual resource data (hint, there often is in this design), this *loses* tons of valuable information the request contains: headers, meta, order, and which associations were included are all among the pieces of information discarded.

 Fundamentally, being lossy was what was wrong with this core EmberData API the most: